skip to Main Content

 • District of Lantzville

 The taxable regions are population centres in British Columbia, where the ongoing housing crisis is particularly severe.
-This differs from the similar Federal Underused Housing Tax, which applies across Canada in census population centres, which is more broad.
+This differs from the similar Federal Underused Housing Tax, which applies across Canada in census population centres.

 Responsibility of Those Subject to the Tax

 If you have property in these BC areas, you need to submit a yearly declaration form.
 The form tells the government about where you live and how you use your property.
-The BC government sends a letter about this requirement if you are subject to the tax to ensure people are aware of their responsibility.
-Homeowners in taxable areas must fill out the declaration form each year, even if they are exempt from the tax.
+The BC government sends a letter if you are subject to the tax to ensure people are aware of their responsibility.
+Further, homeowners in taxable areas must fill out the declaration each year, even if they are exempt from the tax.

 Exemptions to the Speculation and Vacancy Tax

-Almost all BC residents are exempt from this tax, as it is aimed to deter a very specific type of property investment which reduces available housing stock.
+This tax, aimed at deterring property investment which reduces available housing stock, exempts almost all BC residents.
 Some of the most common exemptions to the tax include people who:

 • Own one property and it is their primary residence